engrbugs/Handwritten.Recognition/README.md

 4. Find more datasets to test the with code.
 5. User input and the project will automatically detect the digits. <i>(I cannot decide yet how the users will input.)</i>

 Next phase will be doing <b>Backpropagation</b> for the datasets we have collected.
-Please feel free to contribute or send me notes especially how the formula derives.
+Please feel free to fork the project and share back to me your contribution or send me notes on how the formula derives.

 # Tips & Tricks
 I used to work with Microsoft Visual Studio for my Python projects.
 Now, after having a difficulty with visualizing my matrices data, I figured out that Pycharm’s has a feature that can view a matrix data into its dimension.